-- the results from our clinical trial programs, including our ongoing Phase III clinical program for Acetavance and our ongoing Phase III clinical trial of Omigard; - the results of clinical trial programs for Acetavance and Omigard being performed by others; - FDA or international regulatory actions, including failure to receive regulatory approval for any of our product candidates; - failure of any of our product candidates, if approved, to achieve commercial success; - announcements of the introduction of new products by us or our competitors; - market conditions in the pharmaceutical and biotechnology sectors; - developments concerning product development results or intellectual property rights of others; - litigation or public concern about the safety of our potential products; - actual and anticipated fluctuations in our quarterly operating results; - deviations in our operating results from the estimates of securities analysts or other analyst comments; - additions or departures of key personnel; - third-party coverage and reimbursement policies; - developments concerning current or future strategic collaborations; and - · discussion of us or our stock price by the financial and scientific press and in online investor communities.
+- the results from our clinical trial programs for Acetavance and our Phase III clinical trial of Omigard; - the results of clinical trial programs for Acetavance and Omigard performed by others; - FDA or international regulatory actions, including failure to receive regulatory approval for any of our product candidates; - failure of any of our product candidates, if approved, to achieve commercial success; - announcements of the introduction of new products by us or our competitors; - market conditions in the pharmaceutical and biotechnology sectors or the economy as a whole; - price and volume fluctuations in the overall stock market; - developments concerning product development results or intellectual property rights of others; - litigation or public concern about the safety of our potential products; - actual and anticipated fluctuations in our quarterly operating results; - · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · additions or departures of key personnel; - third-party coverage and reimbursement policies; - · developments concerning current or future strategic collaborations; and - · discussion of us or our stock price by the financial and scientific press and in online investor communities.

 The realization of any of the risks described in these "Risk Factors" could have a dramatic and material adverse impact on the market price of our common stock.
 In addition, class action litigation has often been instituted against companies whose securities have experienced periods of volatility in market price.
-Any such litigation brought against us could result in substantial costs and a diversion of management's attention and resources, which could hurt our business, operating results and financial condition.
+Any such litigation brought against us could result in substantial costs and a diversion of our management's attention and resources, which could hurt our business, operating results and financial condition.